FoodTruckTrackR34/back-end/README.md

 For deleting the truck of the given :id.
 Requires token in Authorization header.
 User must be an operator.
 Expects no input.
 Returns, `{ message: "Deleted truck with id ${id} from database" }`

+## Note regarding token and role restrictions as of 2/3/2021, ~6:00 PM:
-Update 2/3/2021, ~6:00 PM: I am not running token and role checks on the backend endpoints, because my frontend team was having trouble getting their axiosWithAuth to send the token returned by the login POST request above.
+I am not running token and role checks on the backend endpoints, because my frontend team was having trouble getting their axiosWithAuth to send the token returned by the login POST request above.
 So they are taking care of Authorization by means of private routing — i.e., they are simply setting the token returned by a successful login to localStorage, and then checking for the presence or absence of that token with a